-Due to the complexity, ambiguity, and un-predictivity of business dynamics, there are systemic consequences and impacts of decision-making in terms of hyperconnectivity and interdependency.
+Due to the complexity, ambiguity, and unpredictability of business dynamics, there are systemic consequences and impacts of decision-making in terms of hyperconnectivity and interdependency.
 The decision is about the future and decision effectiveness directly impacts the success of the business.

 Sociology also helps business leaders or professionals get to know the organization’s culture and people.
 Start with familiar concepts, data sources, and methodologies.
 Introduce new concepts, updated information, technologies, or methodologies slowly.
-There are observable behavioral changes in focus from 'better understanding of solutions” to 'better understanding of problems” in an attempt to address perceived increase in system complexity and nonlinearity in order to come up with premium solutions.
+There are observable behavioral changes in focus from 'better understanding of solutions” to 'better understanding of problems” in an attempt to address the perceived increase in system complexity and nonlinearity to come up with premium solutions.

-To make better decisions, it is much easier to focus on managing bias rather than trying to eliminate it: People have their own perception bias due to cognitive differences, knowledge structure or diverse experiences, etc. The key principles for making effective decisions are to keep the value set transparent, share and manage the bias with the heterogeneous group.
+To make better decisions, it is much easier to focus on managing bias rather than trying to eliminate it: People have their own perception bias due to cognitive differences, knowledge structure diverse experiences, etc. The key principles for making effective decisions are to keep the value set transparent and share and manage the bias with the heterogeneous group.
 In a collaborative decision, let people embrace their bias by sharing it with others in a non-threatening context.

 Most important decisions are processes, not events.
 Methodologically, extensive training given in technical areas in decision critical fields have shown initial improvement in dealing with doggy heuristics and biases, but that tended to fall in a short period of time.
 Also, try to eliminate all biases and you are likely to reduce the use of heuristics, leading to analysis paralysis.
-A great way to manage bias is to simply get it out in the open communication environment.
+A great way to manage bias is to simply get it out in an open communication environment.
 This can help to enable collective insight as a source of decision-making improvement.
-Management should be ready to invest time and effort, invite open and constructive feedback to support information-based decision-making and embrace collective insight.
+Management should be ready to invest time and effort, invite open and constructive feedback to support information-based decision-making, and embrace collective insight.

-Good teams supported by good software tools typically improve decision effectiveness and move through the decision process much quicker: The decision support application must be reliable and aligned with the business needs and people are decision master.
-Just implementing an analytics tool is not going to result in improved decision making for an organization.
+Good teams supported by good software tools typically improve decision effectiveness and move through the decision process much quicker: The decision support application must be reliable and aligned with the business needs and people are decision masters.
+Just implementing an analytics tool is not going to result in improved decision-making for an organization.
 Technology never makes decisions!
 What it does do is to present and provide any number of perspectives of all elements and assessments comparatively so that informed discussion and debate can occur and decisions can be made more objectively.

 Making sound judgments or decisions is one of the most important activities as well as the core capability for business leaders and professionals today.
-What seems to mark those effective decision-makers and good problems solvers out from others is their ability to frame issues, problems, decision options and turn them into shiny opportunities, tangible outcomes, and inspirational change.
+What seems to mark those effective decision-makers and good problem solvers out from others is their ability to frame issues, problems, and decision options and turn them into shiny opportunities, tangible outcomes, and inspirational change.

 1 comments: